You want to improve the quality of your life continuously.

 TV is entertainment.
 Even the most serious news is entertainment.
 There is nothing you will miss if you don’t watch TV every day.
 No TV doesn’t mean that you will never watch another moving image on the screen.
 Stop daily TV-habit, but you can watch specific, very important pieces.
 These come around only a few times a year.

 Americans spend 4 hours every day watching TV.
-More than 100 billion hours every year.
+Over 100 billion hours every year.
 It only took 100 million hours to create Wikipedia.
 Maybe it’s time to get some of that time back and do something productive instead.

 TV is not an effective news source.
 News is turning your brain into garbage.
 TV is there to show you ads.
 Find reliable written news sources and stick to those as infrequently as possible.

 Learning every day will keep you sharp and happy for life.

 There will be no boring days when you can learn something new.
 You can learn exciting thins about how the physical world works.
 When you have more knowledge, you can make more connections and come up with new ideas.

 Maybe you are interested in people?
 Find out what makes them tick.
 Learn psychology and motivation to understand the people in your life better.
 Learn about negotiation and sales to improve your career and make your kids eat vegetables.

 Find something that seems fun and give it a try.
 It only takes 20 hours to get the basics of a skill.
 Sure, you shouldn’t practice neurosurgery after 20 hours of experimenting, but in many other areas, you can get a taste if it’s something you want to continue.